Review of Symbiosis Lighting System (SS-2R)

 The Symbiosis uses a battery pack.
 Hence that the Symbiosis has a lot more power and weigh a bit more.
 The others use “4xAA”.

 Symbiosis will do 60 meters.
 More than enough for most divers 😉

 There is a “test button” on the Symbiosis.
 It was helpful during the specs testing we did.
 But else than that, it is mostly used when making settings on the SS unit.

-OR if you have a question regarding the Symbiosis system use the comments below
+If you have a question regarding the Symbiosis system use the comments below.